Here are answers to some of the most common questions:

 Why can’t every entry be mystery shopped?

 We’d love to visit every business that enters, but our judges are mainly volunteers and the whole programme has to be handled within the budgets made possible by sponsor funding.
-We will normally visit the top 5 or so scoring entrants in each category, but will do our best to visit as many as we can.
+We will normally visit the top scoring entrants in each category, but will do our best to visit as many as we can.

 Should I get a professional to complete my entry form?